-The Vocal Choir presents a number of special musical per formances throughout the year.
-The “Advent Lessons and Carols” service takes place annually on the third Sunday of Advent, and the Choir performs a Christmas concert (immediately preceding the 8:00 p.m.
-Eucharist) every Christmas Eve.
+The Vocal Choir presents a number of special musical presentations throughout the year.
+The “Advent Lessons and Carols” service takes place annually on the Second Sunday of Advent, and the Choir presents special music immediately preceding the 8:00 p.m.
+Holy Eucharist on Christmas Eve.
 Guest instrumentalists, in addition to the Handbell Choir, regularly join the Advent and Christmas events.

-The Choir also sings anthems to highlight special feast days such as Palm Sunday, Maundy Thursday, Good Friday, Easter, Pentecost, and Holy Cross Sunday.
+The Vocal Choir also sings anthems to highlight special feast days such as Palm Sunday, Maundy Thursday, Good Friday, Easter, Pentecost, and Holy Cross Sunday.
 Easter Sunday brings joyful participation at both the 8:30 a.m. and 11:00 a.m. worship services, with the addition of a brass ensemble to enhance the celebration!
-Outside of worship, the Choir has also performed as part of the St. John’s Summer Concert series.
+Outside of worship, the Choir has also participated in the St. John’s Summer Concert series.

-On different occasions, the Holy Cross Choir joins with visiting ensembles to perform massed choir anthems.
-These experiences offer our smaller parish group the opportunity to praise God in fuller glory, as well as to build musicianship and community.
+On different occasions, the Vocal Choir joins with visiting ensembles to present massed choir anthems.
+These experiences offer our smaller parish group the opportunity to praise God in fuller glory, as well as build musicianship and community.

 Vocal Choir practice takes place August through June on Wednesday evenings from 7:00 to 8:30 p.m., in the Choir room at Skiles Hall.
-Adults, from High School to senior ages, are welcome to join us!
+Adults, from High School to senior ages, are welcome to join!
 Please contact Elaine Kallestad for more information.

-The Handbell Choir at Holy Cross rings seasonal anthems at the 11:00 a.m. worship service, and participates in parish concerts with the Vocal Choir.
+The Handbell Choir at Holy Cross rings seasonal anthems at the 11:00 a.m. worship service, and participates in special presentations with the Vocal Choir.
 Often, the hand bells are also utilized in worship liturgy, or as added instruments in vocal choral works.

-The Handbell Choir begins practice in the fall for the annual Christmas Eve concert.
-This event takes place immediately before the 8:00 p.m.
-Eucharist, and is performed in conjunction with the Vocal Choir.
-During Advent, the Handbell Choir is often featured in the “Lessons and Carols” service, held on the third Sunday in Advent.
+The Handbell Choir begins practice in the fall in preparation for Christmas Eve services at which time they join with the Vocal Choir in offering praise and thanksgiving to God for the gift of the Incarnation.
+During Advent, the Handbell Choir is often featured in the “Lessons and Carols” service, held on the Sedcond Sunday in Advent.

 The Holy Cross bells feature two-octaves of Schulmerich hand bells, and supplemental mallets.
 Upon occasion, tone chimes are borrowed and included in special repertoire.
 In addition to developing note-reading skills and tone clarity, the Handbell Choir enjoys developing a large variety of bell techniques.